nicolabs/nicolabs.net/_drafts/i-just-want-to-synchronize-my-files.md

 Also : most features are not (or very badly) documented so it's very time-consuming to just understand what can be done and how.

 # Syncthing

+# Samba

+Use samba for its performance (vs NFS) and to access files directly when you're on your home network.